HE12A:

 Arctic Ocean Response to Greenland Sea Wind Anomalies in a Suite of Model Simulations (653910)

-Morven Muilwijk1, Mehmet Ilicak2, Sam Cornish3, Sergey Danilov4, Renske Gelderloos5, Rüdiger Gerdes4, Verena Haid6, Thomas W N Haine7,8, David Philip Marshall9, Yavor Kostov10, Tamás Kovács Sr4, Camille Lique11, Juliana Marson12, Paul Glen Myers13, Jeffery R Scott14, Lars Henrik Smedsrud1, Claude Talandier15 and Qiang Wang16, (1)Geophysical Institute, University of Bergen and Bjerknes Centre for Climate Research, Bergen, Norway, (2)Istanbul Technical University, Eurasia Institute of Earth Sciences, Istanbul, Turkey, (3)University of Oxford, Earth Sciences, Oxford, United Kingdom, (4)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research Bremerhaven, Bremerhaven, Germany, (5)Johns Hopkins University, Baltimore, MD, United States, (6)Now at Laboratoire d'Océanographie Physique et Spatiale, Centre National de la Recherche Scientifique, Plouzané, France, (7)Johns Hopkins Univ, Baltimore, MD, United States, (8)Johns Hopkins University, Department of Earth & Planetary Sciences, Baltimore, MD, United States, (9)University of Oxford, Department of Earth Sciences, Oxford, United Kingdom, (10)University of Exeter, Exeter, United Kingdom, (11)Laboratoire de Physique des Océans, Ifremer, Brest, France, (12)University of Manitoba, Centre for Earth Observation Science, Winnipeg, MB, Canada, (13)University of Alberta, Department of Earth and Atmospheric Sciences, Edmonton, AB, Canada, (14)MIT, Cambridge, MA, United States, (15)CNRS, Laboratoire d'océanographie physique et spatiale, Plouzane, France, (16)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research, Bremerhaven, Germany
+Morven Muilwijk1, Mehmet Ilicak2, Sam Cornish3, Sergey Danilov4, Renske Gelderloos5, Rüdiger Gerdes4, Verena Haid6, Thomas W N Haine7,8, David Philip Marshall9, Yavor Kostov10, Tamás Kovács Sr4, Camille Lique11, Juliana Marson12, Paul Glen Myers13, Jeffery R Scott14, Lars Henrik Smedsrud1, Claude Talandier15 and Qiang Wang16, (1)Geophysical Institute, University of Bergen and Bjerknes Centre for Climate Research, Bergen, Norway, (2)Istanbul Technical University, Eurasia Institute of Earth Sciences, Istanbul, Turkey, (3)University of Oxford, Earth Sciences, Oxford, United Kingdom, (4)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research Bremerhaven, Bremerhaven, Germany, (5)Johns Hopkins University, Baltimore, MD, United States, (6)Now at Laboratoire d'Océanographie Physique et Spatiale, Centre National de la Recherche Scientifique, Plouzané, France, (7)Johns Hopkins University, Department of Earth and Planetary Sciences, Baltimore, United States, (8)Johns Hopkins University, Department of Earth & Planetary Sciences, Baltimore, United States, (9)University of Oxford, Department of Earth Sciences, Oxford, United Kingdom, (10)University of Exeter, Exeter, United Kingdom, (11)Laboratoire de Physique des Océans, Ifremer, Brest, France, (12)University of Manitoba, Centre for Earth Observation Science, Winnipeg, MB, Canada, (13)University of Alberta, Department of Earth and Atmospheric Sciences, Edmonton, AB, Canada, (14)MIT, Cambridge, United States, (15)CNRS, Laboratoire d'océanographie physique et spatiale, Plouzane, France, (16)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research, Bremerhaven, Germany

 Nordic and Barents Seas Cooling – Where Does the Heat Go?
 (641585)